Ensono/CheckyChatbot/README.md

 ```

 It is essential that the environment identifier in the `$.Id` field matches
-the filename of the file; all be it with `.json` on the end.
+the filename of the file; albeit with `.json` on the end.
 In the above
 example, the file must be named `environment-identifier.json`.

 > **TIP**: use the built in `checky-loader` console application to validate